nayowl/Election_analysis/README.md

 ## 1. Project Overview

-A Colorado Board of Election employee has given you the following tasks to complete the election audit of a recent local congressional election.
+A Colorado Board of Election employee has given the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
 2. Get a complete list of candidates who received votes.